What is a Clean Game in Bowling?

 The simple reason is that the maximum number of pins you can knock in the first shot of a frame to score a spare is 9.
 So if you score nine and then a spare in the next shot and continue doing this for all your shots in all the frames, you will end up with a total score of 190.
 But maintaining this pace is also very unusually rare.
 So your spares will probably be uneven and not the same consistent number every single time.

-So, the score might be even lesser than this but never 200 or more.
+So, the score might be even lesser than this, but never 200 or more.

 There are different tricks and techniques of scoring you can use.
 Let us take an example.
-You can get precisely a score of 200 in your clean game if you can score 5 spares and 5 strikes in your 10 frames, and then in the fill ball, you score another spare.
+You can get a score of 200 in your clean game if you can score 5 spares and 5 strikes in your 10 frames, and then in the fill ball, you score another spare.

 Conclusion

-A clean game is one of the most popular and essential scoring situations in ten-pin bowling.
-If you are looking at a score that might end up getting you a clean game, you will find a great deal of help from this guide.
-I hope you learned a lot from this article and can use this information in your bowling sessions.
-Have a great time when you go bowling with your friends and buddies!
+A clean game is among the most popular and essential scoring situations in ten-pin bowling.
+If you are looking at a score that might get you a clean game, you will find great help from this guide.

 Check out the latest posts